1

 Back to Top

-The Nirsevemab administration code 96372 must be billed as one (1) line item, and the immunization product should be billed as a separate line item.
+The Nirsevemab administration codes 96380 or 96381 must be billed as one (1) line item, and the immunization product should be billed as a separate line item.
 For an immunization claim to be reimbursed, both an administration code and the immunization product code must be billed.
 If immunization is the only service rendered, providers may not submit charges for an E&M service.

 Preventive Medicine Counseling Codes